zjwzcx/starter-academic/content/authors/admin/_index.md

+-------------Unmodified-------------

-(Unmodified)I further extend my work in the field of disentangled representation learning during my remote intern with Ph.D.
+I further extend my work in the field of disentangled representation learning during my remote intern with Ph.D.
 Shao Huajie from CS@UIUC.
 Now I’m working on a NIPS challenge related to autonomous driving with both time series analysis and representation learning.

 I take an active part in Mathematical Modeling Competition.
 I received Finalist Prize (2% among 20,000+ teams) this year in Interdisciplinary Contest in Modeling (ICM).